markstringer-dti/markstringer-dti.github.io/dti.md

 ## Chapter 2 - Agreed activity

 One of the great things about living in London is that you can sign up to all sorts of classes.
 Over the past ten years, I've repeatedly signed up for improvisation classes.
 Why?
-Because my experience is that every time I go to an improvisation class, I learn something new, more specifically, I have new experience, and these often, in some way or other, turn out to be useful in real life.
+Because my experience is that every time I go to an improvisation class, I learn something new.
+More specifically, I have new experience, and these often, in some way or other, turn out to be useful in real life.

 One of the key ideas in improvisation is blocking.
 For example.
 If an improvised scene starts with someone knocking on a door.
 The scene might go something like this.